Going Out to Dinner with Kids While on a Sleep Schedule

 Surrounding yourself by the same people 24 hours a day and 7 days a week is not always easy.
 Thankfully, since your partner and children are likely people you enjoy, it won’t always be difficult either.
 Your children may need space apart from one another each day to try to avoid the “I’m totally sick of you!” feelings.
 This is an opportunity to teach them how to problem-solve respectfully and productively.

-The financial stress of this situation, feelings of cabin fever, fear of the virus itself, and exhaustion of parenting while working is bound to cause some challenges in your relationship too.
+The financial stress of this situation, feelings of cabin fever, and exhaustion of parenting while working is bound to cause some challenges in your relationship too.
 Focus on appreciating the accomplishments of each day, and listen to each other well.
 If a heart of grace and forgiveness is your goal, your time at home will be much smoother.